asagi4/comfyui-prompt-control/README.md

 The syntax `[SEQ:a:N1:b:N2:c:N3]` is shorthand for `[a:[b:[c::N3]:N2]:N1]` ie. it switches from `a` to `b` to `c` to nothing at the specified points in sequence.

-Might be useful with Jinja templating (see Experiments below for details).
+Might be useful with Jinja templating (see https://github.com/asagi4/comfyui-utility-nodes).
 For example:
 ```
 [SEQ<% for x in steps(0.1, 0.9, 0.1) %>:<lora:test:<= sin(x*pi) + 0.1 =>>:<= x =><% endfor %>]
 ```